NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 Paragraph 3rd
 - apply re-parameterization to practical applications
 - to quantize it.
-	- only 2 work:
+	- Only 2 work:
-		- QRepVGG
+		- QARepVGG
 		- RepOpt
 	- eliminates the improvements introduced by the re-parameterization.
 - to solve problem: